What is tithing?

 Hudson Taylor understood that there is spiritual power in prioritizing what God says to put first.
 He believed what the apostle Paul had grasped thousands of years before: that the Word of God links the awakening of the Jews to the success in the church’s vision to spread the Good News of the Messiah to the whole world.

-Does Giving to Jewish Evangelism take away from my Church?
+Does Giving to Jewish Ministries take away from my Church?

-Most of all, giving towards “To the Jew First” is an opportunity to bless the Jewish people and expand the gospel reach in Israel throughout the globe.
-Many evangelism and humanitarian efforts make a real impact because of the generosity of Christians all over the world!
+Most of all, giving towards “To the Jew First” is an opportunity to bless the Jewish people and expand the gospel reach in Israel.
+The ministry and humanitarian efforts in Israel make a real impact because of the generosity of Christians all over the world!

 God’s Perfect Plan – From Israel to You: Free PDF Download